darrenburns/o4t/README.md

 time = 45
 ```

-CLI options have highest precedence, followed by environment variables, followed by `config.toml`.
+CLI options have the highest precedence, followed by environment variables, followed by `config.toml`.

 ## Themes